Android One software

 - Android 9 Pie (Android 10 update available from February 2020)

 The Mi A3 runs Google’s Android One software, which includes faster updates and longer support, but misses out on custom apps and extra features.
 Since having a basic, but safe set of hardware requires a clean and smooth piece of software, I believe Android One is a good match for the hardware.

-Android 9 Pie is the platform underneath Android One, and this means updates to Android Q are very likely.
+Android 9 Pie is the platform underneath Android One, but Xiaomi promised Mi A3 users will get the Android 10 update from February 2020.
 The use of this software also bodes well for longevity, as a less-bloated OS is less likely to slow down over time.

 - 3.5mm audio jack

 I was incredibly impressed with the Mi A3’s audio experience.
 The 3.5mm headphone port, situated at the top of the device, is brilliant.
 The clear, crisp sound coming through my headphones was a breath of fresh air compared to the smoggy Bluetooth space into which flagship users have been cornered.

 The speaker offers far more depth than others of its kind.